 c.
 Impact, weight 20%: WHAT was achieved.
 The winning system should have a significant and measurable decarbonisation impact.
 The relevant impacts will be assessed in relation to the size of your project/system and to the evidence you provide.

 d.
-Innovation, weight 20%: Either technical, operational or business practice.
+Innovation, weight 20%: What makes your system outstanding and innovative.
+Either technical, operational or business practice.

 f.
 Additional information, weight 10%: The overall structure of the application and completeness of the information provided, etc.